-2.1.3.1.2 Starting the Installation in Console Mode To start the console-mode installation process for installation files with names ending in .bin, follow these steps:
+2.1.3.1.2 Starting the Installation in Console Mode To start the console-mode installation process for installation files with names ending in .bin:

 - 1. Log in to the target UNIX system. - 2.
 Launch the installation by entering the following commands: